xPXpanD/EvenMorePixelmonCommands/README.md

-# Even more Pixelmon commands
+# Even More Pixelmon Commands
 A sidemod for Pixelmon Reforged that adds a bunch of new commands with extensive configuration options.

 For more details, check: